 Google Fights Canadian Supreme Court’s Global Takedown Order

-SAN FRANCISCO (CN) — A Canadian Supreme Court order that Google block websites from its global search index violates the First Amendment, Google claimed in a federal lawsuit Monday.
+SAN FRANCISCO (CN) — A Canadian Supreme Court ruling that ordered Google to block websites from its global search index violates the First Amendment, Google claims in a federal lawsuit filed Monday.

 The Canadian Supreme Court affirmed an injunction in a 7-2 ruling on June 28, ordering Google to block the websites of a company accused of selling counterfeit routers.